 (28th October 1722) Jannet Stewart confessed that she was with child to Thomas McKenzie in Rinancoillach, and that he had carnal dealings with her, first in March in his own house in the night-time, and when he returned from Edinburgh in June, and many times betwixt and after that time.
 Also that none lay in that end of the house with him, and that she had told him before she came away that she was with child by him.
 She said that she was 20 years old or thereby.
 Thomas McKenzie summoned.

-That Sabbath night before he went to Edinburgh he had to do with her and next day she was going to wash and shear some sheep belonging to his son Donald, and he bade her haste home again for that he would nor could not want her a night out of his house.
+That Sabbath night before he went to Edinburgh he had to do with her and next day she was going to wash and shear some sheep belonging to his son

-There was a cow near to calving another night and she had a mind to sit up with her all night, but he would not let her, and in the morning, early as she was rising and had on her petticoat, he drew her to him and lay with her.
-James Stewart the herd was sitting by the fire and might have seen him do it.
-After that when Thomas had returned from a wedding at Moulin, he lay with her all night.
+There was a cow near to calving another night and she had a mind to sit up with her all night, but he would not let her, and in the morning, early

 Thomas McKenzie was summoned but did not appear.

-(18th November 1722) Thomas McKenzie denied the allegations point blank.
-Jannet Stewart answered that she could suffer to be torn between horses if she told anything of him but the truth.
-Thomas confirmed that he was at a wedding at Moulin but denied that he had carnal dealings with her.
-Margaret Stewart in Cuilt-beg who was (a servant?) at Thomas's house, and was said to be jealous of Thomas's relationship with Jannet, was summoned as a witness.
+between horses if she told anything of him but the truth.
+Thomas confirmed that he was at a wedding at Moulin but denied that he had carnal dealings

 (17th December 1722) Jannet Stewart was asked if ever the shoemaker (blank) McIntosh lay with her by day or by night, and she said no.